 8.8.
-Before a previously used and supposedly empty transport cask is opened, radiation monitors with alarms should be checked to be operative, and suitable measures should be taken (such as opening the casks under water) to prevent accidental exposure of personnel if radioactive material of significant activity has remained in the cask.
+Before a previously used and supposedly empty transport cask is opened, radiation monitors with alarms should be checked to be operative, and suitable measures should be taken (e.g. opening the casks underwater) to prevent accidental exposure of personnel if radioactive material of significant activity has remained in the cask.